Boeing P-8 Poseidon: South Korea

 On 26 June 2018, it was announced that DAPA had selected the P-8 and would acquire six aircraft through the US Foreign Military Sales program.
 On 13 September 2018, the US state department stated it supported the sale of 6 P-8s and notified Congress.
-South Korea ordered six P-8As in March 2019 and expected to be completed by June 2020.
+South Korea ordered six P-8As in March 2019 with aircraft delivered in 2024.